Micro-Measurements’ Comprehensive Class of Special Use Sensors

 Micro-Measurements Linear Displacement Sensors (HS Series) use a fully active 350-ohm strain-gage bridge to sense spindle displacement, giving infinite resolution and excellent linearity.
 They are compatible with all standard strain-gage instrumentation with bridge excitation from 2 to 10 volts.
 With a selection of models having full-scale ranges from 1/4 inch (5 mm) to 4 inch (100 mm), Linear Displacement Sensors feature a unique design that produces maximum operating forces of less than 1 lb.
 (4.4 N).

 Shear Modulus Sensors are specifically designed to accommodate the unique specimen geometries and strain-field distributions encountered when testing composite materials for shear properties.
-Two popular specimens for in-plane shear modulus testing of composites are the Iosipescu and compact designs.
-Both of these specimens have an inherently non-uniform shear-strain distribution in their test zone.
+Two gage sizes are available, in both planar and stacked shear rosette configurations, for the Iosipescu and Compact test specimens.

-Determining shear modulus requires extracting an average shear-strain value from this non-uniform strain field.
+Determining shear modulus requires extracting an average shear-strain value from the non-uniform strain field present in both specimen sizes.
 Since strain gages have the unique characteristic of integrating the surface strain field under their grids, average specimen strain is automatically obtained by spanning the entire length of either specimen’s test section.

 - Smaller, high resistance grids

 - Minimal distortion of the pressure wave